A place for research & learning,

 We envision a valley alive with wildlife, working farms, & thriving community life, where restoration is not just an act, but a way of living.

 Furnace Brook began with a simple but bold idea: to heal a neglected landscape & bring it back into balance.
-Over the years, we have transformed woodland, water, and fields through community-led restoration, regenerative farming, and education.
-From our first saplings to our growing network of community enterprises, our journey has been rooted in collaboration, care, and long-term thinking.
+Over the years, we have transformed woodland, water, & fields through community-led restoration, regenerative farming, and education.
+From our first saplings to our growing network of community enterprises, our journey has been rooted in collaboration, care, & long-term thinking.

 Located in the protected High Weald of East Sussex, Furnace Brook spans ancient woodland edges, ghyll valleys, & historic water infrastructure that once powered an iron forge.
 The site includes a 60-acre farm where decades of conventional agriculture left soils compacted, biodiversity reduced, & water systems disrupted.
-A major pollution event in 2024 further damaged the lake ecosystem & sparked a comprehensive restoration initiative, formally launched the same year.
+In 2013 a plan for wider ecological restoration based on permaculture principles was put in place.
+This was complimented by a biodiversity audit in 2020, emerging from which the acquisition of the adjoining farm was incorporated into the plans, taking the land from 20 acres to 80 acres.
+In 2024 the land unexpectedly suffered major ecological damage as a consequence of upstream pollution.

 Our Approach